federaspa/uC-OSII-Task-Scheduling/README.md

     task 2 is not very predictable as it depends on the button presses, but we can estimate that the average time between messages is approximately 200ms.
-Task 3 waits for the button 8 press, which we know only happens once after button 0 is pressed in task 2, so we can estimate this task to execute once per button press in task 2.
+Task 3 waits for the button 8 press, which we know only happens once after button 1 is pressed in task 2, so we can estimate this task to execute once per button press in task 2.
-    Based on these assumptions, we can estimate the expected number of executions to be around 5-10 times per minute.

 -   Task5: This task runs an infinite loop with a 5-second delay between iterations, and each iteration it prints the stack usage of four other tasks.
-The execution count of task 5 would depend on how long the system runs, but assuming the system runs continuously, task 5 would execute approximately 12 times per minute
+The execution count of task 5 would depend on how long the system runs.

 ### Mean execution time